zen-ocean/cluster-cmd/readme.md

 # cluster-cmd

-**cluster-cmd** is a framework implementing the command-response paradigm for the Cluster module.
-Instead of packing IPC logic into the 'worker.on' and 'process.on' event handlers, you can  call a function in another thread pretty much the same way  you would call a local function.
+**cluster-cmd** is a small framework implementing the command-response paradigm for the Cluster module.
+Instead of concentrating inter-process comunication (ipc)  logic into the ```worker.on``` and ```process.on``` event handlers, you can  call a function in another thread pretty much the same way  you would call a local function.

 Main features:

-  - transparent to the NodeJS cluster module
+  - transparent to the Node.js cluster module
   - master-to-worker and worker-to-master commands
   - basic master-worker synchronization
   - timeout handling